tomasruprich/redmine-google-chat/README.md

-# Slack chat plugin for Redmine
+# Google Hangouts Chat plugin for Redmine

-This plugin posts updates to issues in your Redmine installation to a Slack channel.
+This plugin posts updates to issues in your Redmine installation to a Google Hangouts Chat channel.
 Improvements are welcome!
 Just send a pull request.

 ## Screenshot